 6. There is a kid-friendly menu in the Garden Cafe and the Robins Tea House has a great children’s menu (5-8 p.m.) plus light bites and dessert.
 What a great way to make this a memorable night for your children.
 Enjoy fresh-baked deserts including selections and a full dinner menu.
 Tip: Tea House reservations are helpful — call (804) 262-9887 x399

 7. Children especially enjoy the train displays — we have two! — one in the Kelly Education Center and one in the Conservatory.
 The one in the Kelly Education Center is interactive (we see kids spend hours here).
 The one in the North Wing of the Conservatory is exquisitely handcrafted by our staff.

 8. Don’t miss the Children’s Garden.
 Some of our most lively and crazy lights are located here.
-This is also where you’ll find the warming fire (think s’mores!) and the wheelchair-accessible CWDKids Tree House your whole family can “climb”.
+This is also where you’ll find the warming fire (think s’mores!) and the wheelchair-accessible CWDKids Tree House your whole family can “climb.”
 The view from the top of the Tree House is one the kids will not forget!
 Sparkling lights for as far as the eye can see.
 Plus, hot drinks, cookies, s’mores and more are available for purchase from Espresso-A-Go-Go in the Children’s Garden.
-Extra tip: Note — the “kid favorite” maze has moved to the Anderson Meadow across Sydnor Lake.
+Tip: Note — The kid favorite, our maze, has moved to the Anderson Meadow across Sydnor Lake.
 Now it’s bigger than ever!